Glossary

 Risk Appetite Statements

-A statement by the management of an organization (or a part of an organization) of how much risk, of different risk types and also overall, that the organization is willing to take.
+A statement by management of an organization (or a part of an organization) of its risk appetite.
 There may be several risk appetite statements pertaining to individual risks or a single statement across an organization.

 Risk Capital